shanto-Rahman/FlakyLens/README.md

 # Provenance

 The artifact can be obtained from https://zenodo.org/records/??? in the form of a Docker image.
-Note that the size of our Docker image including the dataset is about ???GB, so please prepare sufficient disk space.
+Note that the size of our Docker image including the dataset is about 11GB, so please prepare sufficient disk space.

 # Requirements